DenmarkOfficial Name: Kingdom of Denmark

 - Local police or the Danish Criminal Injuries Compensation Board can provide the forms to file for compensation.

-- Processing time can vary from 1 up to 3 months to receive compensation.
+- Processing time can vary from one to three months to receive compensation.

 - More information about compensation payments to victims of serious crime is available at the Compensation Board’s website.